HeyM1ke/ValNet/README.md

 # ValNet
-A C# Based Valorant library that allows you to interact with data from Valorant.
+A C# Based Valorant library that allows you to interact with data from VALORANT.

 # NOTICE
 This library is not complete and still has a ways to go and can be improved in many aspects.
 Please contribute if you would like.

-# Dependecys
+# Dependencies
-> This project is built apon excisting nuget packages.
+> This project is built on top of excisting nuget packages.
 Valnet will become a nuget package when it is complete.

 - Restsharp (106.15.0)
 - Newtonsoft.Json